libra2org/libra2-core/network/README.md

 For more detailed info, see the [Libra2Net Specification](../documentation/specifications/network/README.md).

-Libra2Net is the primary protocol for communication between any two nodes in the Aptos ecosystem.
+Libra2Net is the primary protocol for communication between any two nodes in the Libra2 ecosystem.
 It is specifically designed to facilitate the consensus, shared mempool, and state sync protocols.
 Libra2Net tries to maintain at-most one connection with each remote peer; the application protocols to that remote peer are then multiplexed over the single peer connection.